 Everyone is used to getting instant access to information.
 At the office, there’s no difference.
 You don’t want to call the IT department and sit on hold or put in a ticket, especially if it’s something simple.

 With an internal knowledge base, you can search for the information yourself!

 People outside the organization use an external knowledge base, including website visitors and customers.
 A chatbot or AI-powered search bar typically delivers the information stored for external knowledge bases.

 Chatbots are the most popular way to let customers self-serve themselves and get answers to common questions.
 This service is available 24/7/365 to answer questions, and most people prefer that instead of engaging with humans.

-When you have an organized, well-rounded, and accurate knowledge base, the chatbot does its job well.
+The chatbot does well when you have an organized, well-rounded, and accurate knowledge base.
 Plus, it delivers information conversationally.
 With that, you can use chatbots across various engagement channels.
 That means customers get answers wherever they are (mobile app, social media, or on the website).

 Another way to deliver information from the knowledge base to your website visitors is through an AI-powered search bar.
 These also contain NLU (Natural Language Understanding) and go beyond matching keywords.
 They look at each word in the question to figure out user intent.

 With such technology, it doesn’t matter how the user phrases the question.
 For example, if your visitor types, “I can’t sign in,” “I forgot password,” or “I have to change my login,” they get the same answer for resetting a password.